TimDTTP/LearningCPP/leetcode/longestHappyString/README.md

 - a + b + c > 0

 ## Approach
-- Group a, b, c into pairs which simplifies the numbers
-- pair.first is a / 2
-- pair.second is a % 2
-- Number of possible move = pair.first + pair.second
+- Form a struct to enable easier manipulation
+    - letter
+    - pair<double, single>
-- Sort by number of possibles moves
+- Add number of occurences to singles for each letter
-- If delta between each is 1 or 0
-    - Just iterate through each (easy)
-- Else,
+- Add structs to array and sort
+- Iterate through and add the largest value that is NOT the last one added
-    - Group 2 lowest occurences together and get number of moves closest to the greatest
+- If number of moves = 0, remove
-    - When forming string, alternate between the two lowest values between the greatest values